Corbin-Monet/spriteCloud-assignment/README.md

     - The CI | CD pipeline is very basic.
 Would want to increase performance and Integrations to other products I.E: Azure or AWS.
     - Would implement "Percy" UI testing for free basically!
     - There are many many things that can be done!
+    - I would seperate the UI tests from the API tests, would use Postman / Newman for API testing as its my preference!